-COURSE LANGUAGE English Language requirements (Common European Framework of Reference for Languages) English B2 This course is taught in English, including readings in English.
-For the understanding of the texts and the discussions in class, a language level B2 is required.
-TARGET GROUP International exchange students of all subjects with a strong interest in the course topic.
+COURSE LANGUAGE English Language requirements (Common European Framework of Reference for Languages) English B2 TARGET GROUP International exchange students of all subjects with a strong interest in the course topic.
 Humboldt Perspectives Study Abroad courses are designed for undergraduate students.
 Master students may participate if their home university agrees.
-This course is directed at students interested in wide range of topics: Politics, government and state administration, democracy, federalism, political communication, German history, environment, climate-change, migration issues, European integration and foreign policy.
+This course is directed at students interested in wide range of topics: Politics, government and administration, democracy, federalism, political communication, contemporary German history, policy-making in the fields of environmental protection, climate-change, refugee and migration, foreign policy and European Integration.
 CREDITS = 6 ECTS All courses are accredited according to the European Credit Transfer System (ECTS).
-TECHNICAL REQUIREMENTS Registration on Moodle (HU's e-learning platform) in case of online classes - Fully functional device (laptop, tablet, PC) - Stable internet connection - Software: Zoom (video/audio) - Recommended hardware: external headset for better sound quality EXPECTATIONS & POLICIES Preparation for lively discussions: Be on time, have at least the required readings completed, and points in mind for discussion or clarification.
-Assignments: Complete all assignments according to the specified requirements on the schedule including handing them over to the lecturer.
-Commitment: Pay particular attention to the lecturer and respect differences of opinions (classmates', lecturers).
-Academic guidelines: Comply with academic integrity policies (such as no plagiarism or cheating, nothing unethical) especially the academic honor code and the student code of conduct.
-Attendance policy: Students must contact their class teachers to catch up on missed work - to excuse absence please contact the lecturer.
-COURSE DESCRIPTION After Reunification of Germany in 1990 Berlin became the national centre of politics.
-The course will explore significant features of the German political system, it will highlight the dominant place of the German parliament, the role of political parties and the function of the federal government.
+COURSE DESCRIPTION After the Reunification of Germany in 1990 the city of Berlin regained its function as the Nation's Capital, thus becoming The Centre of German Politics.
+The course will explore significant features of the German political system, it will highlight the dominant place of the German parliament, and it will explain the role of political parties and the function of the federal government.
 The class will address main political actors, interests, and cleavages.
 We will discuss and learn about: Why is Germany a Federal State?
 What are the reasons for its administrative set-up?
 What makes German domestic politics so difficult?
 What is the German outlook on European Union integration?
 What about Germany's approach to international climate change policies?
-The class work will be supplemented by an excursion to the Bundestag, lower chamber of the national parliament, it will include visits and talks to elected members of parliament and their staff, and it will present insights into the work of party foundations.
+The class work will be supplemented by excursions to the Bundestag, the lower chamber of the national parliament, this will include visits and talks to elected members of parliament and staff, and it will present insights into the work of party foundations.
 COURSE OBJECTIVES AND LEARNING OUTCOMES The objective of this Bachelor-level course is to equip students with an in-depth understanding of the German political system, providing them with profound insights into the democratic and federal foundation of German domestic and European politics.
 The class will provide students with theoretical and empirical knowledge about the presented topics, and it will enable to develop academic skills and personal competences of political analysis.
 By the end of the course participants will be able to: - Identify the specific features of the political-administrative set-up of Germany - Comprehend the peculiarities of contemporary German democracy - Provide an overview of political actors, important political issues, and fields of action - Describe the functioning of the German parliamentary, governmental, and party system - Analyze and reflect on the process of political deliberation and decision making - Communicate and discuss theoretical positions, empirical facts, and observations.
-READINGS - Eric Langenbacher: The German Polity (Twelfth Edition), Rowman & Littlefield: Lanham, Boulder, New York, London 2021. - Basic Law for the Federal Republic of Germany ("Grundgesetz"), Deutscher Bundestag, Berlin, 2021 ASSIGNMENT INFO Workload and assignments In order to be granted 6 ECTS, participants will be asked to - actively attend all sessions (a minimum of 75% attendance is required for classroom and online sessions) - prepare and revise the classroom/online sessions - hand in the following assignments: - o an oral in-class presentation, duration 10-15 minutes - o a written report on one of the excursions / visits / talks, length three to five standard pages DIN A4, Times New Roman, 12 pt., 1,5 line spacing - o a written research paper on a topic chosen from the seminar schedule, length five to eight standard pages DIN A4, Times New Roman, 12 pt., 1,5 line spacing Failure to fulfil one of the mentioned components results in failure of the class.
+READINGS - Eric Langenbacher: The German Polity (Twelfth Edition), Rowman & Littlefield: Lanham, Boulder, New York, London 2021. - Basic Law for the Federal Republic of Germany ("Grundgesetz"), Deutscher Bundestag, Berlin, 2021 ASSIGNMENT INFO Workload and assignments In order to be granted 6 ECTS, participants will be asked to - actively attend all sessions (a minimum of 80% attendance is required for classroom and online sessions) - prepare and revise the classroom/online sessions - hand in the following assignments: - o an in-class oral presentation, duration 10-15 minutes - o a written report on one of the excursions / visits / talks, length three to five standard pages DIN A4, Times New Roman, 12 pt., 1.5 line spacing - a written research paper on a topic chosen from the seminar schedule, length five to eight standard pages DIN A4, Times New Roman, 12 pt., 1.5 line spacing Failure to fulfil one of the mentioned components results in failure of the class.
 Assessment Components The final grade will be composed of the above-mentioned assignments.